gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 **The sign of the effect flips within a single metric.** Range error is worse at narrow widths and better at wide widths, in the same runs, on the same seeds.
 That flip is the finding, and it needs no second metric to establish.
-A mechanism that were uniformly noisier would lose at every width; one that were uniformly better would win at every width.
+A mechanism that was uniformly noisier would lose at every width; one that was uniformly better would win at every width.
 Neither happened: on `age` at `rho = 0.16` the ratio runs 1.49, 1.11, 0.78, 0.62, 0.68 — it crosses.
 The policy is moving error from wide queries to narrow ones, which is what a threshold policy is built to do.